-Zell Miller Scholarship pays full tuition charges for students who have the required 3.7 GPA (un-weighted) for all academic high school classes and a 1200 or higher score (from one sitting) on the Math and Verbal section of the SAT, or an ACT score of 26 or higher OR if the student is the Valedictorian or Salutatorian of their high school as reported to the HOPE office.
+Zell Miller Scholarship pays full standard tuition for students who earned a 3.7 GPA (un-weighted) for all academic high school classes and earned at least a 1200 in one sitting on the Math and Verbal section of the SAT or at least a 26 on the ACT.
+Students who are Valedictorian or Salutatorian of their class are automatically eligible for Zell Miller Scholarship.

-The deadline to be reviewed for Georgia’s HOPE or Zell Miller Scholarships is the last day of class for the semester the student is seeking payment from these funds.
-Students who think they may be eligible for either HOPE or Zell Miller MUST email the Financial Aid Office PRIOR to the last day of the semester they are seeking potential payment from either of these scholarship programs.
-Please be aware that the GC Financial Aid office makes every effort to identify possible candidates based on academic history but it is the student’s responsibility if they have not been awarded these funds to initiate a review of their eligibility prior to the end of the semester they are seeking payment.
+The deadline to be reviewed for Georgia’s Zell Miller Scholarships is the last day of class for the semester which the student is seeking payment from these funds.
+Students who think they may be eligible for Zell Miller Scholarship MUST contact the Financial Aid Office PRIOR to the last day of the semester that he/she is seeking potential payment from the Zell Miller Scholarship Program.
+Please be aware that the GC Financial Aid office makes every effort to identify possible candidates based on academic history but it is the student’s responsibility to initiate a review of their eligibility prior to the end of the semester they are seeking payment if they have not been awarded these funds.
 This policy is necessary due to imposed state-mandated deadlines for universities to finalize reconciliation of all payments.

 Zell Miller Scholarship Check-Points for Continued Eligibility

-Students are evaluated to insure they attained a 3.3 average at the following checkpoints:
+Students are evaluated to insure they attained a 3.3 GPA at the following checkpoints:

 30 attempted semester hours

 60 attempted semester hours

 90 attempted semester hours